Business Lawyer Atlanta

 Mr. Ledbetter specializes in civil litigation in metropolitan Atlanta, Georgia, and possesses vast experience in business lawsuits.
 Mr. Ledbetter was recognized as a SuperLawyers Rising Star in 2018 and 2019 in the area of Civil Litigation.
 Published on July 25, 2018, last updated on May 16, 2019.

-Having an Atlanta business attorney in your court can ascertain that you understand just what you’re committing to each time you write or sign a contract.
-This comes in handy with everything from signing a new client to leasing office space– there are legal pitfalls to every contract, and experienced business lawyers can help keep your company safe.
-A business lawyer can represent businesses that are seeking to raise funds, crowdfund, sell or purchase a business, or even start a new business.
+Having an Atlanta business attorney in your corner can ascertain that you understand just what you’re committing to each time you write or sign a contract.
+That comes in handy with everything from signing a new client to leasing office space.
+There are legal pitfalls to every contract, and experienced business lawyers can help keep your company safe.
+An Atlanta business lawyer can represent businesses seeking to raise funds, crowdfund, sell or purchase a business, or even start a new business.

 Finding the Right Business Attorney Atlanta

 The right business attorney Atlanta works with companies of all sizes, and even brand new startups.
-Finding an attorney who works with all types of companies is a benefit for their business clients, because your business may grow and change, and you don’t want to have to find a new attorney with every new iteration of your company.
+Finding an attorney who works with all types of companies is a benefit.
+Your business may grow and change, and you don’t want to look for a new business attorney with every new iteration of your company.

 Conoscienti and Ledbetter: Business Attorney Atlanta GA

-Joseph A. Conoscienti and J. Blake Ledbetter are each an experienced business attorney Atlanta GA in addition to representing clients in criminal cases and other civil matters and areas of law.
-Our law firm is dedicated to supplying the finest quality legal services to you and your company in a timely manner with competitive and reasonable rates.
+Joseph A. Conoscienti and J. Blake Ledbetter are experienced business attorneys Atlanta GA in addition to representing clients in criminal cases and other civil matters and areas of law.
+Our firm is dedicated to supplying the finest quality legal services to you and your company promptly with competitive and reasonable rates.

 Legal issues appear in a variety of contexts if you lead a small company.
-It could be a matter of entering into a new property agreement, something like copyright or intellectual property problems, or an issue associated with hiring and firing workers.
-It might even relate to what type of worker to hire, whether full-time employees or independent contractors like companies such as Uber use.
+It could be a matter of entering into a new property agreement, copyright or intellectual property problems, or an issue associated with hiring and firing workers.
+It might even relate to what type of worker to hire, whether full-time employees or independent contractors like Uber.
 Believe it or not, these seemingly minor decisions can have huge implications.

-Regardless of the kind of legal issue, you will need small business attorney Atlanta you can turn to for guidance.
-Too often, small companies mistakenly believe they can wait till an issue arises to find a business lawyer.
-This may be an expensive mistake.
+Whatever legal issues you face, you’ll need a small business attorney Atlanta you can turn to for guidance.
+Too often, small companies mistakenly believe they can wait until an issue arises to find a business lawyer.
+That may be an expensive business mistake.

 A skilled small business attorney can allow you to establish the right systems and contracts from the beginning as well as advise you along the way so that you won’t run into larger problems later.